 Harbinger-of-spring (Erigenia bulbosa)

-Harbinger-of-spring (Erigenia bulbosa), a State Endangered plant, is found in rich hardwoods.
+Harbinger-of-spring (Erigenia bulbosa), a Wisconsin Endangered plant, is found in rich hardwoods.
 Blooming occurs late April through early May; fruiting occurs throughout May.
 The optimal identification period for this species is late April through early May.

 - Flower characteristics: Borne in umbels 1 to 2 cm wide, each composed of about 6 tiny white flowers with petals 3 to 4 mm long; anthers red, turning black.

 - Fruit characteristics: 5 mm wide, usually exceeded by the persistent bractlets, splitting into parts at maturity.